Mithesh14/Github-profile/README.md

 ➡️ For the information part , I used GITHUB API ❗

-➡️ An API which provides a fast, consistent and reliable way to get third party data.
+➡️ An API provides a fast, consistent and reliable way to get third party data.

 ➡️ An API may be used for database communication between web applications.
 By extracting the implementation and relinquishing data into objects, an API simplifies programming.